ethereum/ethereum-org-website/beginners/index.md

 # 👋 Welcome!

 New to Ethereum?
 You’re in the right place.
-Let’s start with the big picture. {.featured}
+Let’s start with the big picture.

 **Ethereum is the foundation for a new era of the internet:**
 - An internet where money and payments are built in.